In every redundancy, the employer should consult as far in advance as possible. This consultation should be aimed, for

 Employees at risk of redundancy must be given the chance to comment on their individual results in any scoring exercise.

-Where it is intended to make 20 or more employees redundant, the employer must inform and consult the recognised union at least 30 days before notice is given of any dismissals.
+Where it is intended to make 20 or more employees redundant, the employer is legally obliged to inform and consult the recognised union at least 30 days before notice is given of any dismissals.
 This rises to at least 45 days where 100 or more redundancies are involved.

 If there is no recognised union, the employer must make arrangements for the election of employee representatives with whom consultation will then take place within the same minimum timeframe.

 An employer that fails to engage in adequate collective consultation over redundancies risks a large financial penalty called a protective award.